"The Borrowers" and Mary Norton: An Imaginative Children's Book

 Norton's first marriage was dissolved.
 (Dissolution can be thought of as a no-fault divorce.)
 She married her second husband Lionel Bonsey in 1970.
 She died in England on August 29th, 1992, after experiencing a stroke.
 She was eighty-eight years old.

 The Early Books of Mary Norton

-Mary Norton's first book was published in 1943 while she was in the United States.
-It was entitled The Magic Bed Knob or How to Become a Witch in Ten Easy Lessons.
+Mary Norton's first book was published in 1943.
+It was entitled The Magic Bed-Knob or How to Become a Witch in Ten Easy Lessons.
 A sequel called Bonfires and Broomsticks was published in 1947.
-The two stories were combined and republished in 1957 in a book called Bedknob and Broomstick.
-This book became the basis of the 1971 Disney film entitled Bedknobs and Broomsticks, which starred Angela Lansbury and David Tomlinson.
+The two stories were combined and republished in 1957 in a book called Bed-knob and Broomstick.
+This book became the basis of a 1971 Disney film with a similar name, which starred Angela Lansbury and David Tomlinson.

 Introduction to The Borrowers

 I have long believed that a children's book should be enjoyable for adults, too.
 In my opinion The Borrowers definitely fulfils this requirement.
 It's an interesting story and has an imaginative plot.
 It also has great descriptions of scenes, people, and the attitudes and emotions of the main characters.
 I enjoyed the book as a child and I still enjoy it today.

 The plot is driven by the desires of fourteen-year-old Arrietty, who lives in secret with her mother and father under the kitchen floor of a large house.
 A long tunnel leads to Arrietty's home.
 The entrance to this tunnel lies under the grandfather clock in the front hall of the house.
 Arrietty's family is therefore known as the Clock family.
 (Even the names of the borrowers are borrowed.)